 Things I Don’t Meal Prep

 This is just a personal preference, but if something takes less than 60 seconds to make, I probably don’t prep it in advance.
-For example, I don’t portion out servings of Greek yogurt, slice my apples in advance, etc., because I don’t like being too “planned out” if that makes sense, and some things taste better when they’re not prepped in advance, anyway.
+For example, I don’t portion out servings of Greek yogurt or slice my apples in advance because I like having some flexibility with what I eat, and some things taste better when they’re not prepped in advance, anyway.

 Why I Love College Meal Prep